lruepke/HTF_lecture/Dome2025/source/lectures/L02/Flow_pore_scale.rst

 Python pre-processing
 ^^^^^^^^^^^^^^^^^^^^^

-Let's work through the steps involved and assume we received a 2-D image of scanned pore space ( :numref:`fig:figure_workflow_fig` A).
+Let's work through the steps involved and assume we received a 2-D image of scanned pore space ( :numref:`fig:figure_workflow_fig_dome` A).
 We need to translate it into something that Paraview understands, so that we can do the segmentation and surface generation.
 We will use porespy for it; make sure it is available in your pyhton environment.

 The complete openFOAM case can be downloaded from :download:`here <cases/DRP_permeability_2D.zip>` .